mjpitts/Arithmetic-Rush/README.md

 # Arithmetic-Rush
-An original math game made by me target towards a younger audience.
+An original math game made by me targeted towards a younger audience.